-A National Safe Place partner, Bellefaire's Homeless and Missing Youth program serves approximately 4,000 teens, families and community members in Cuyahoga County yearly through street outreach, respite care, community outreach and education, and a 24-hour hotline.
+A National Safe Place partner, Bellefaire's Homeless and Missing Youth program serves approximately 4,000 teens, families and community members in Cuyahoga County yearly through street outreach, respite care, community outreach, education and 24/7 Homeless and Missing Youth Hotline.

 Physical abuse.
 Sexual orientation.
 Neglect.
 There are many reasons why you may feel like you need to leave home or have already done so.
 You may feel sad, ashamed or anxious about your family's stress.
 Perhaps you don't think anyone understands how you feel or you need to make a connection with something or someone who can make you feel better about yourself.

 We can help.
 Members of our Homeless and Missing Youth Program are available 24/7 at 216.570.8010 to talk to you and help you find a temporary safe place to stay.
 We know that sometimes in order to survive on the street you might feel like turning to drugs or survival sex is your only option.
 Our goal is to keep you safe and help you get the support you need.